Best deals today: LG Gram 2-in-1 16-inch laptop, Samsung Galaxy S22 Ultra, Sony’s A80K BRAVIA XR, and more

 And if you’re just interested in getting a new controller, you can also check out the official Xbox Core Wireless Controller in Carbon Black that now sells for $50 after receiving an 18 percent discount.

-The Razer Limited Edition Captain America Wireless Controller & Quick Charging Stand Bundle for Xbox is an amazing option for those Xbox users who love Marvel Comics and those who want to stop purchasing batteries for their controllers all the time.
+The Razer Limited Edition Captain America Wireless Controller & Quick Charging Stand Kit for Xbox is an amazing option for Xbox users who love Marvel Comics and those who want to stop buying batteries for their controllers all the time.

 Razer Huntsman Elite Gaming Keyboard